🌰 seedling

 Wave 1 — Digital Unhobbling (now)

-The term “unhobbling” captures what’s already happening: tasks that were technically possible for years but that nobody had the human cycles to actually do at scale.
+The term “unhobbling” captures what’s already happening: tasks technically possible for years but that nobody had the human cycles to do at scale.
 The most obvious examples:

-All of this was technically possible with enough human labor.
-None of it was economically possible because human labor was too expensive and too slow.
+All of this was technically possible with enough human labor but economically impossible because human labor was too expensive and too slow.
 AI unhobbles the backlog.
 The market is enormous, largely untapped, and the substrate is pure bits.
-No hardware, no actuators, no physical safety concerns.

 Why this wave is tractable now: The models can do it, the integration tax is low, the liability surface is manageable, and the buyer has a budget line (the humans currently doing it, or the opportunity cost of not doing it).